Candida albicans: Systemic infections

 Systemic fungal infections (fungemias) including those by C. albicans have emerged as important causes of morbidity and mortality in immunocompromised patients (e.g., AIDS, cancer chemotherapy, organ or bone marrow transplantation).
 C. albicans often forms biofilms inside the body.
 Such C. albicans biofilms may form on the surface of implantable medical devices or organs.
 In these biofilms it is often found together with Staphylococcus aureus.
 Such multispecies infections lead to higher mortalities.
 In addition hospital-acquired infections by C. albicans have become a cause of major health concerns.
 Especially once candida cells are introduced in the bloodstream a high mortality, up to 40–60% can occur.

 Although Candida albicans is the most common cause of candidemia, there has been a decrease in the incidence and an increased isolation of non-albicans species of Candida in recent years.
 Preventive measures include maintaining a good oral hygiene, keeping a healthy lifestyle including good nutrition, the careful use of antibiotics, treatment of infected areas and keeping skin dry and clean, free from open wounds.

-Role of C. albicans in Crohn's disease
+Diagnosis

-The link between C. albicans and Crohn's disease has been investigated in a large cohort.
-This study demonstrated that members of families with multiple cases of Crohn's disease were more likely to be colonized by C. albicans than members of control families.
-Experimental studies show that chemically-induced colitis promotes C. albicans colonization.
-In turn, C. albicans colonization generates anti-Saccharomyces cerevisiae antibodies (ASCA), increases inflammation, histological scores and pro-inflammatory cytokine expression.
+A United States study in 2022 showed that most cases of candidiasis are treated empirically (without culture, pending culture or by symptoms in cases where culture did not show candida), thus not knowing whether the subtype is Candida albicans or any other candida species.
+For subtyping of candidiasis, a fungal culture can be performed, followed by a germ tube test in which a sample of fungal spores are suspended in animal serum and examined by microscopy for the detection of any germ tubes.
+Colonies of white or cream color on fungal culture having a positive germ tube test is strongly indicative of Candida albicans.